SKA-ScienceDataProcessor/delivery-prototypes/README.md

   much none of the packages used are threadsafe including twisted (which fairly significantly restricts the amount of parallelism which can works.

-* FTS transfers currently use default settings
+* FTS transfers currently use default settings.
+It may be necessary to alter these settings or perhaps even alter FTS or the underlying GFAL plugin for GridFTP as ASTRON's firewall apparently permits only passive transfers.

+* The transfer service currently assumes that all preprocessing servers runs on port 8444.
+The configuration file for the preprocessing service allows a different port to be specified but that is *not* presently supported by the service.

 Example commands
 ===